Karate in Japan: Establishing organizations

 Organizations like Japan Karate Association and the Japan Karate Federation emerged in the 1950s to standardize karate as a sport.

 National board

 Japan Karate Federation is the largest Karate Association in Japan.
 It is a member of the Japan Olympic Association.

 The Japan Karate Federation is a member of the Asian umbrella organization Asian Karatedo Federation (AKF) as well as the World Association for World Karate Federation (WKF).

 On the part of the Japan Olympic Committee, the JOC is the only Karate Association authorized to send athletes to the Olympic Games.

 International competition

-Japan a traditional world power in Sport Karate and its record in Karate World Championships is an impressive one.
+Japan is traditionally a strong competitor in Sport Karate and has achieved numerous medals in the Karate World Championships.